-Bruce Springsteen Auditioned for Columbia Records 40 Years Ago This Month
+43 Years Ago: Bruce Springsteen Auditions for Columbia Records

-Given that, at 62, he still has the energy of musicians half his age, sometimes it’s hard to believe that Bruce Springsteen has been a recording artist for nearly 40 years.
-But it was this month in 1972 that a scrawny kid from New Jersey walked into Columbia Records’ office in New York with an acoustic guitar and sang a few songs in front of legendary talent scout John Hammond.
+Given that he still has the energy of musicians half his age, sometimes it’s hard to believe that Bruce Springsteen has been a recording artist for more than 40 years.
+But it was on May 2, 1972 that a scrawny kid from New Jersey walked into Columbia Records’ office in New York with an acoustic guitar and sang a few songs in front of legendary talent scout John Hammond.

 Born into New York aristocracy in 1910, Hammond was turned on to jazz by his family’s African American servants.
-As an adult, he worked his love of jazz into a political philosophy: if more people heard this music, he thought, perhaps too idealistically but certainly well-intentioned, racial prejudice in America would end.
+As an adult, he worked his love of the music into a political philosophy: If more people heard it, he thought — perhaps too idealistically but certainly well-intentioned — racial prejudice in America would end.
 In fact, he began his career with Columbia when, during the Depression, he offered to fund the recordings of several of his favorite unsigned artists.